kohai-ut/centralite_jetstream/README.md

 My Centralite Jetstream system has an RS232 to Zigbee bridge/device sold by Centralite.
 I'm using a USB to serial adapter to connect my Raspberry Pi 4 to the bridge/device.

 UPDATE: June 2025.
-I have added code to support for the HA unique_id attribute which is needed for voice assistant support in order to set an verbal alias on a device.
+I have added code to support the HA unique_id attribute which is needed for some voice assistants in order to allow you to set a verbal alias for an entity.
+These changes ALSO let you set the friendly name of the device via the HA web ui instead of using the centralite_desc.yaml file mentioned below.

 How To (rough):